mskian/cricket-api/README.md

 - PHP 7.2 or 7.3 or 7.4
 - PHP cURL
 - Nginx, Apache2 or  Lightspeed
-- HTTPS (For Secure SSL Secure Connections)
+- HTTPS (For Secure SSL Connections)

 ## Installation 🍯